canute24/archlinux-quicksetup/grub-config.md

 }
 EOF
 ```
+Adding drives with UUIDs:\
-To get UUID of disks:
+To get UUID of disks:\
-`ls -l /dev/disk/by-uuid for UUID`
+`ls -l /dev/disk/by-uuid`

 ###### Source: https://unix.stackexchange.com/questions/436112/how-to-install-grub-on-windows-10-dual-boot-with-centos and https://askubuntu.com/questions/135272/how-to-boot-into-windows-7-when-grub-is-installed-in-the-windows-partition
 ###### P.S: Difference between GRUB and GRUB2 in drive naming: (hd0,0) is now (hd0,msdos1) when msdos is specified for windows and 1 is the first partition \